 For service-oriented companies or businesses with multiple regions and territories to manage, using a Salesforce compatible app to optimize mapping and routing is an ideal way to instantly boost CRM functionality.

 Most quality mapping, routing and territory management apps come at an extra cost to users, typically between $20 and $30 per user, per month, and the features vary based on the price.
-Some established apps include Geopointe, a comprehensive geolocation app with built-in live tracking, check-in capabilities and data gathering; G2 Maps, which offers geo-analytics for everything from leads and customers to assets and defined objects; and Vision-e, a lightweight app for creating data-driven maps that make it easier for users to visualize Salesforce data.
+Some established apps include Geopointe, a comprehensive geolocation app with built-in live tracking, check-in capabilities and data gathering; G2 Maps, which offers geo-analytics for everything from leads and customers to assets and defined objects; and Vision-e, a lightweight app for creating data-driven maps that make it easier for users to visualize Salesforce CRM data.

 2. Configure Price Quotes and Customize Documents